About This Study Abroad Program

 Are you flying into Toronto Pearson International Airport to join the group?

 Blyth Academy airport staff will meet students flying into Toronto Pearson International Airport from any city with same-day connections to Blyth Academy group flights at no additional charge.
-Applications must be received by Friday, June 1st and will be fulfilled as available.
+Once your student is registered, please complete the Airport Meet-and-Greet application.
+Applications must be received by June 1st and will be fulfilled as available.

 Grasse, French Perfume & Saint Paul de Vence